dshorthouse/bloodhound/spark.md

 # Apache Spark Bulk Import to MySQL

-...and producing source csv files to later Parse & Populate Agent records as well Populate Taxa records
+...and producing source csv files for Parse & Populate Agent and Populate Taxa scripts.

+- Create the database using the [schema in /db](db/bloodhound.sql)
 - Ensure that MySQL has utf8mb4 collation.
-See [https://mathiasbynens.be/notes/mysql-utf8mb4](https://mathiasbynens.be/notes/mysql-utf8mb4) to set server, table, columns.
+See [https://mathiasbynens.be/notes/mysql-utf8mb4](https://mathiasbynens.be/notes/mysql-utf8mb4) to set server connection
-- Create the database using the [schema in /db](db/bloodhound.sql)
 - Get the mysql-connector-java (Connector/J) from [https://dev.mysql.com/downloads/connector/j/8.0.html](https://dev.mysql.com/downloads/connector/j/8.0.html).

 On a Mac with Homebrew: